grantcolley/dipstate/README.md

 ### Features
   * Support for async and synchronous execution
-  * Action delegates run with context for entry, exit, reset and status changed events
+  * Action delegates execute with context for entry, exit, reset and status changed events
   * Conditional transitioning between states
   * States can have sub-states
   * Support for auto states